plone/plone.distribution/README.md

 - **base**: List of profiles installed in every new site using this distribution.

+> [!WARNING]
-- **content**: **Deprecated** List of profiles installed when the user decides to create a site with example content.
+> - **content**: _Deprecated_.
+List of profiles installed when the user decides to create a site with example content.
 Content creation is now handled through JSON import files in the `content/` directory using `plone.exportimport`.

 The configuration for a new Volto site is: